 The Only Foundation

 A Sermon on Ephesians 2:20-22Read more

 If a foundation is bad, the building will collapse.
 Therefore, one must ask, “What is the foundation of the church?”
-By the grace of God, the church has a stable foundation in the apostles and prophets, and has Christ as the chief cornerstone.
-In this sermon on Ephesians 2:20–22, Dr. Martyn Lloyd-Jones preaches on the nature and importance of that foundation.
+By the grace of God, the church has a stable foundation in the apostles and prophets, with Christ as the chief cornerstone.
+In this sermon on the foundation of the church from Ephesians 2:20–22 titled “The Only Foundation,” Dr. Martyn Lloyd-Jones preaches on the nature and importance of that foundation.
 He argues that the church is a miracle.
-The unthinkable has happened, as Paul is arguing: Jews and Gentiles are brought together in Christ.
-And the foundation of the church is found in two statements: 1) “the apostle and prophets,” and 2) “Jesus Christ himself being the cornerstone” (verse 20).
-According to Dr. Lloyd-Jones, the first is referring to the men themselves, but also the doctrines that they set forth.
-And the second, referring to Jesus, means that everything is held together by him.
-And, as Dr. Lloyd-Jones argues, nothing can be added to or taken away from that foundation.
-Also, there can be no unity apart from this foundation.
-You cannot be a Christian if you deny the person and work of Christ.
-Therefore, Dr. Martyn Lloyd-Jones challenges the listener to question what he believes about Jesus, if he knows Him, and if he is in Him.
+Paul argues that the unthinkable has happened: Jews and Gentiles are brought together in Christ.
+The foundation of the church is found in two statements: 1) “the apostle and prophets,” and 2) “Jesus Christ himself being the cornerstone” (verse 20).
+According to Dr. Lloyd-Jones, the first is referring to the people themselves, but also the doctrines that they set forth.
+The second refers to Jesus and means that everything is held together by Him.
+Dr. Lloyd-Jones argues that nothing can be added to or taken away from that foundation and there can be no unity apart from this foundation.
+One cannot be a Christian if they deny the person and work of Christ.
+Therefore, Dr. Martyn Lloyd-Jones challenges the listener to question what they believe about Jesus, if they know Him, and if they are in Him.

 20having been built on the foundation of the apostles and prophets, Christ Jesus Himself being the cornerstone, 21in whom the whole building, being fitted together, is growing into a holy temple in the Lord, 22in whom you also are being built together into a dwelling of God in the Spirit.

 Ephesians 2:20-22, King James Version